Someone is hacked every 39 seconds. That was concluded by a study by Michael Cukier from the Clark School of Engineering.

 Prioritize email and password security

 Use strong passwords or phrases.
 Make sure your security questions are not easily guessable.
 We also recommend having a password manager that is reliable and highly protected.
 This can allow you to have access to passwords and create difficult passwords that are not easy to guess.
+Additionally, a password manager will allow you to test your password's strength.
+The stronger the password, the more protected you are.

 Update your software regularly